What to Pack for Paris in the Winter

 Paris Winter Weather

 As you decide what to pack for Paris this winter, be sure to check the forecast for the dates of your trip.
-It's also a good idea to watch the weather as your trip approaches to stay up-to-date on any changes—you’d be surprised how quickly the weather can change.
-I personally like to pack options since I tend to feel colder than expected.
-I’d definitely pack some thermal layers, but you can probably leave your snow boots at home.
+It's also a good idea to watch the weather as your trip approaches to stay up-to-date on any changes.
+You’d be surprised how quickly the weather can shift.

-Paris Winter Outfits
+Paris Winter Packing List

 Wool Coat

-A wool coat is an absolute essential for Parisian winters—especially when temperatures drop to their lowest.
-A knee-length or long wool coat in neutral colors like black, camel, gray, or navy is one of the most versatile pieces you can pack.
-I love that you can wear it both day and night, whether shopping in the Marais or heading to a cozy dinner in Saint-Germain.
 Depending on the length of your trip, you can likely pack just one coat (and let’s be honest, you probably only have room for one anyway).
 You’ll have plenty of styling options and save major luggage space.
 Below are some of my favorite wool coats for bundling up in this winter:

-If your Paris getaway falls during the in-between season when the weather is generally milder, you might be able to swap the wool coat for a trench.
-It’s a French-girl staple that you’re sure to spot throughout the city.
 Layering knitwear underneath is sure to keep you warm on those transitional days.
 Puffer coats are another smart option, although a bit less versatile.
 However, a thinner puffer or quilted shell can work as a layering piece under your wool coat on particularly frigid days.

 Layers are a must for surviving winter in Paris, and knitwear makes it easy to layer up in style.
 You’ll certainly want to include a few different options on your Paris packing list.

-A cashmere sweater is a winter wardrobe staple—soft, warm, and oh-so-chic.
+A wool or cashmere sweater is a winter wardrobe staple—soft, warm, and oh-so-chic.
 Stick with neutral shades that go well with everything.
 Wear one under your wool coat during the day, or pop it over a button-down shirt for extra warmth.

 Turtlenecks are another Parisian favorite that is great for layering.
 Dress them up with a skirt and tights, or keep them casual with dark-wash denim and ankle boots.
 Neutral colors will make mixing and matching effortless during your travels.